Saubhik998/file-upload-app/README.md

 ## 📝 Usage

 1. Open the application in your browser.
-2. Upload an image with some text.
+2. Upload an image with.
 3. View the list of uploaded files.
 4. Click on a file to view its details.
 5. Delete unwanted files.